StrawbethyMilkshake/OpenLinkway/README.md

 ```

 ### 3. Customise the footer and header bars in the bars.json file.
 Set the background colour and define the items to be displayed.
 You can use plain text or markdown-style links.
-The bars.json file is responsible for configuring the header and footer sections of OpenLinkway.
+The bars.json file is responsible for configuring the header and footer sections of LittlePathway.
 It contains the following properties:

  - header: An object representing the header bar configuration.
     - color: The background colour of the header bar.